Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Camillo - Champion Lakes had a median taxpayer income of $44,498 and an average income of $56,018 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was lower than the national average, with Greater Perth having a median income of $58,380 and an average income of $78,020 during the same period.
-By March 2025, estimates suggest the median income would be approximately $49,664 and the average income around $62,522, accounting for a Wage Price Index growth of 11.61% since financial year 2022.
-Census data indicates that incomes in Camillo - Champion Lakes fall between the 19th and 26th percentiles nationally for households, families, and individuals.
-Income distribution shows that 34.0% of the population (2,397 individuals) earn within the $1,500 - 2,999 range, which is consistent with the surrounding region's trend of 32.0%.
-Housing affordability pressures are severe in Camillo - Champion Lakes, with only 83.4% of income remaining after housing costs, ranking at the 26th percentile nationally.
+Camillo - Champion Lakes had a median taxpayer income of $44,498 and an average of $56,018 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+This is lower than the national average, with Greater Perth having a median income of $58,380 and an average income of $78,020 in the same period.
+By September 2025, estimates suggest the median income will be approximately $50,817 and the average income $63,973, based on a 14.2% growth since financial year 2022.
+Census data indicates that incomes in Camillo - Champion Lakes fall between the 19th and 26th percentiles nationally for household, family, and personal incomes.
+Income distribution shows that 34.0% of the population (2,397 individuals) earn within the $1,500 - $2,999 range, which is consistent with the surrounding region's 32.0% in the same category.
+Housing affordability pressures are severe, with only 83.4% of income remaining after housing costs, ranking at the 26th percentile.

 Frequently Asked Questions - Income